bhavaniritgithub/Emplay-card-editor/README.md

-# Emplay Card Editor Application
+# Card Editor Application

 ## Overview

-This is a simple Angular application built as part of the Full Stack Internship assignment for Emplay Inc. The app displays a list of cards, each containing a title and a description.
+This is a simple Angular application.
+The app displays a list of cards, each containing a title and a description.
 Users can edit the description of any card through a popup modal.
 Changes are saved instantly and reflected in the interface without needing a page reload.
 ## Features
 Displays a list of cards loaded from a local JSON file